Ismael-VC/pymatrix/readme.md

 An invalid operation on a matrix object will raise a `MatrixError` exception.

+## Installation

+Install directly from the Python Package Index using `pip`:

+    $ pip install pymatrix

+Alternatively, download the source and run:

+    $ python setup.py install

 ## Requirements

 Tested with Python 2.7 and 3.2.